arup-group/elara/README.md

 * **output_config_path** = "./tests/test_fixtures/output_config.xml"
 * **road pricing config** = "./tests/test_fixtures/roadpricing.xml"

-Depending on what outputs you require from elara, some of these inputs may not be required, but it is often conveneient to have them all available as a default.
+Depending on what outputs you require from elara, some of these inputs may not be required, but it is often convenient to have them all available as a default.
 In most cases these Elara inputs may be compressed using gzip (`file.xml.gz`).

 If you are running a scenario with road pricing, it will be needed to calculate toll log outputs.